datahub-project/datahub/metadata-ingestion/source_docs/data_lake.md

 ### Notes

 - {table} represents folder for which dataset will be created.
-- include path must end with (*.*/*.[ext]) to repesent leaf level.
+- include path must end with (*.* or *.[ext]) to represent leaf level.
-- if *.[ext] is provided then only files with specified type will be scanned
+- if *.[ext] is provided then only files with specified type will be scanned.
-- /*/ represents single folder
+- /*/ represents single folder.
-- {partition[i]} represents value of partition
+- {partition[i]} represents value of partition.
-- {partition_key[i]} represents name of the partition
+- {partition_key[i]} represents name of the partition.
-- While extracting, “i” will be used to match partition_key to partition
+- While extracting, “i” will be used to match partition_key to partition.
 - all folder levels need to be specified in include.
-Only exclude path can have ** like matching
+Only exclude path can have ** like matching.
-- exclude path cannot have named variables ( {} )
+- exclude path cannot have named variables ( {} ).
-- Folder names should not contain {, }, *, / in their names
+- Folder names should not contain {, }, *, / in their names.
-- {folder} is reserved for internal working. please do not use in named variables
+- {folder} is reserved for internal working. please do not use in named variables.